ratpack/ratpack/README.md

 * Development time hot reloading (via [SpringSource's SpringLoaded](https://github.com/SpringSource/spring-loaded))
 * Gradle plugin for development and packaging support, including advanced IntelliJ IDEA support

-### Project Status

-Ratpack is currently at verison `0.7.0-SNAPSHOT`, which is the first version since the move to Netty (away from Jetty and J2EE).

 If you're interested in getting involved, please take a look at some of the [outstanding issues](https://github.com/ratpack/ratpack/issues) and comment away.

 ### Examples